 But what it does do is offer the prospect of a significant increase in logistic capability for remote locations at a very reasonable cost.

 The Kaman K-Max is a well proven, rugged, cheap to operate and very simple heavy-lift helicopter in widespread service with many operators in all terrain.
 It is designed to one thing and do it well.
 The twin intermeshing main rotor design negates the need for a power-sapping, complex and noisy tail rotor.
 Precision heavy lift for logging operations or siting electricity pylons, for example, needs stability and precision control, qualities that are usually low on the list of priorities for tactical military helicopters where high agility and acceleration are required.

 The unique design provides an exceptionally low noise signature and a very high payload, the K-Max can lift more than it weighs.

 Low noise, high payload, stability, ease of control and low cost (both capital and operation) make it ideal for shifting supplies.
 To operate in Afghanistan it would need a full defensive aids suite which would reduce payload and dramatically increase the cost.

 Kaman and the US DoD are investigating a simple way of reducing the risk to a pilot or the cost of defensive aids by converting it to unmanned semi-autonomous operation.
 Landing and take-off can be controlled using a portable ground station and operator if required or can be fully autonomous.

 If you don’t have a pilot you don’t need millions of pounds worth of defensive aids to protect him or her.

-Kaman have partnered with Lockheed Martin (who provide the mission management technology) for a USMC and Army sponsored trial phase which involved autonomous operations and precision manual control at landing sites.
+Kaman has partnered with Lockheed Martin (who provide the mission management technology) for a USMC and Army-sponsored trial phase which involved autonomous operations and precision manual control at landing sites.
 Trials and integration work continues but a number of successful demonstrations have already been completed.